 - 1. Only the Security Officer role can create (initialize) and delete the following security attributes:

 - Partition ID.

 - Checkword.

+- 2. If Partition reset is allowed and enabled, the SO role only can modify the following security attribute:

+- Locked out flag for Partition User.

+- 3. Only the Partition User can modify the following security attribute:

+- Checkword for Partition User.

-&lt;sup>3 A Partition effectively represents an identity within the module.
+3 A Partition effectively represents an identity within the module.